HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

     <'[nonblock || cloexec] | default' $flags:
            - 'nonblock':    `Set the file descriptor in nonblocking mode.`
            - 'cloexec':     `Set the file descriptor flag close-on-exec.`
-           - 'default':     `Equivalent to 'cloexec'.`
+           - 'default':     `Equivalent to 'cloexec nonblock'.`
     >
     [, <'raw | message | websocket | hbdbus' $extended_protocol = 'raw': `the extended protocol will be used on the stream.`
            - 'raw':         `No any protocol.`